LibraryBeales/Web-Scraping/readme.md

 ## License

-This project is licensed under the [MIT License](https://github.com/LibraryBeales/Web-Scraping/blob/main/LICENSE)
-- see the [LICENSE](https://github.com/LibraryBeales/Web-Scraping/blob/main/LICENSE) file for details.
+This project is licensed under the [MIT License](https://github.com/LibraryBeales/Web-Scraping/blob/main/LICENSE) See the [LICENSE](https://github.com/LibraryBeales/Web-Scraping/blob/main/LICENSE) file for details.

 ## Acknowledgments

-  - Hat tip to anyone whose code is used
-  - Inspiration
-  - etc
+Thank you to all my colleagues and students at CWRU for their help in proofing and refining these materials.